-Hearty chickpeas and black beans with sweet corn and black olives make this protein-packed vegan crostini recipe super flavorful!
+Hearty chickpeas and black beans with sweet corn and black olives make this protein-packed chickpea crostini recipe super flavorful!

 When you think of crostini, you might picture some tomato-cheese-bread situation, but crostini is actually anything tasty piled onto slices of toasty bread.
-This vegan crostini is piled high with protein-packed chickpea salad for a deliciously filling appetizer.
+You pile this chickpea crostini recipe with protein-packed chickpea salad for a deliciously filling appetizer.

-You can even toast the bread and make the chickpea salad the night before, so you’re just assembling day-of.
+You can even toast the bread and make the chickpea salad the night before, so you just need to assemble day-of.
 Perfect for parties, when you want as little to do on the day as possible!

 What I love most about this recipe is how easy it is to make.
 The beans, corn, and olive all come from cans, so there's not a ton of chopping or cooking to do.